rizo/ether/README.md

 ## Installation

-iter can be installed with `opam`:
+This library can be installed with `opam`:

     opam install ether